l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

   end
 end
 ```
-This is what two parallel lines electric field look like:
+This is what two parallel lines electric fields look like:
 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/linefield.jpg">
 Now, for the final shape we were asked how its electric field would look like, the ring.
 For this one I just need to place $$\frac{q}{2\pi r}$$ charges around a circle at $$r$$ distance from a point that will be our center ($$(x_0+r\space\cos\space\theta,y_0+r\space\sin\theta)$$ basically)
 ```m